harshnahta/react-slider/README.md

 ## Key Features:

-- **Manual Control:** Take charge of your lightbox interactions and tailor them to your needs.
+- **Manual Control:** Take charge of your slider interactions and tailor them to your needs.
-- **Ease of Use:** Effortlessly integrate and configure lightboxes with minimal setup.
+- **Ease of Use:** Effortlessly integrate and configure slider with minimal setup.

 ## Getting Started: